quatinhe/Kitchen_Rush_Game/README.txt

 TO run this code you have to open the cmd on a paste with all this files and run "python gameV3.py"

-If you cant run its probably because you probably have a module missing on your computer for example "pygame" or "numpy"
+If you cant run its probably because you probably have a module missing on your computer for example "pygame" or "numpy".
+You also need of corse "python" installed